philzook58/philzook58.github.io/_posts/2019-12-22-solving-the-laplace-equations-with-linear-relations.markdown

   * Continuous circuit models - [https://en.wikipedia.org/wiki/Distributed-element_model](https://en.wikipedia.org/wiki/Distributed-element_model) Telegrapher's equation is classic example.
   * Cody mentioned that I could actually build circuits and measure categorical identities in a sense.
 That's kind of cool.
 Or I could draw conductive ink on carbon paper and actually make my string diagrams into circuits?
 That is also brain tickling
   * Network circuits
-  * I really want to get coefficients that aren't just doubles. allowing rational functions of a frequency $latex \omega$ would allow analysis of capacitor/inductor circuits, but also tight binding model systems for fun things like topological insulators and the Haldane model [http://www.philipzucker.com/topologically-non-trivial-circuit-making-haldane-model-gyrator/](http://www.philipzucker.com/topologically-non-trivial-circuit-making-haldane-model-gyrator/) .
+  * I really want to get coefficients that aren't just doubles. allowing rational functions of a frequency $ \omega$ would allow analysis of capacitor/inductor circuits, but also tight binding model systems for fun things like topological insulators and the Haldane model [http://www.philipzucker.com/topologically-non-trivial-circuit-making-haldane-model-gyrator/](http://www.philipzucker.com/topologically-non-trivial-circuit-making-haldane-model-gyrator/) .
 I may need to leave Haskell.
 I'm not seeing quite the functionality I need.
 Use Sympy? [https://arxiv.org/abs/1605.02532](https://arxiv.org/abs/1605.02532) HLinear.
 Flint bindings for haskell?
 Looks unmaintained.
 Could also use a grobner basis package as dynamite for a mouse.
   * This is relevant for the boundary element method.
 Some really cool other stuff relevant here. [http://people.maths.ox.ac.uk/martinsson/2014_CBMS/](http://people.maths.ox.ac.uk/martinsson/2014_CBMS/)